ttytm/trilum-eote-theme/README.md

 # EOTE Theme for Trilium Notes

-## Inspired by the GitHub dark dimmed website style
+*Inspired by the GitHub dark dimmed website style.*

 What i like about the style is how easy on the eyes it is.
 For me it makes content more readable and is good for productive use.

 ![Preview](https://github.com/tobealive/trilium-theme-eote/blob/main/preview.jpg)